fiskaltrust/getting-started/poscreators/middleware-integration.md

 - To prevent folder access issues during the start of the Launcher, it's best to extract the files to a "neutral" location, e.g. ``C:\Launcher\``.
 Starting the Launcher from one of the current user's folders may result in ``Access denied`` error.
 - To prevent system permission issues when starting the Launcher, it's best to start the command prompt as Administrator, navigate to the folder containing Launcher's files, and start it from there.
 - In case of a failed launch due to the port being used by another process, you may be required to change the port of the Queue's endpoint.
-In such case you'll have to rebuild the Cashbox, download the Launcher again, and then retry the start it.
+In such case you'll have to rebuild the CashBox, download the Launcher again, and then retry the start it.
 If that fails a system restart may help.

 ## 3. Middleware Communication